troeske/love-to-learn/README.md

     (9) help with pronouncing the words correctly
     (10) saving learning progress beyond the current session (11) voice to text entering
-    (12) more complex learning cards for flexible content (pictures, lists etc.) to facilitate learning any kind of content
+    (12) more complex learning cards for flexible content (pictures, lists etc.) to facilitate learning any kind of content (13) ask user to save when leaving the page

 ## Design
 ### Site Structure